Rate-Induced Tipping to Metastable Zombie Fires: The R-Tipping Mechanism for Summer Heatwaves

-In the {\em fast R-tipping case}, the heteroclinic $\tilde{e}^-$-to-$\tilde{m}_2^+$ connection for the layer problem~\eqref{eq: HSALayer}--\eqref{eq: HSALayer2} perturbs to an intersection of $W^{u,[r]}(\tilde{e}^-)$ with the (fast) stable manifold of the normally hyperbolic {\em saddle slow manifold} $S_{2,\epsilon}^+$ in the compactified system~\eqref{eq: CompactEqns}, giving rise to the (blue) maximal canard shown in figure~\ref{fig: HSALayer}.
-In other words, $W^{u,[r]}(\tilde{e}^-)$ approaches the normally hyperbolic saddle slow manifold $S^+_{2,\epsilon}$ along its stable manifold, thus moves along $S^+_{2,\epsilon}$ for as long $S^+_{2,\epsilon}$ exists, then approaches the stable slow manifold $S^+_{1,\epsilon}$ and eventually connects to $\tilde{e}^+$.
+In the {\em fast case}, the heteroclinic $\tilde{e}^-$-to-$\tilde{m}_2^+$ connection for the layer problem~\eqref{eq: HSALayer}--\eqref{eq: HSALayer2} perturbs to an intersection of $W^{u,[{\eos \tilde{r}}]}(\tilde{e}^-)$ with the (fast) stable manifold of the normally hyperbolic {\em saddle slow manifold} $S_{2,\epsilon}^+$ in the compactified system~\eqref{eq: CompactEqns}, giving rise to the (blue) maximal canard shown in fig.~\ref{fig:HSAEps}~(b).
+In other words, $W^{u,[{\eos \tilde{r}}]}(\tilde{e}^-)$ approaches the normally hyperbolic saddle slow manifold $S^+_{2,\epsilon}$ along its stable manifold, thus moves along $S^+_{2,\epsilon}$ for as long $S^+_{2,\epsilon}$ exists, then approaches the stable slow manifold $S^+_{1,\epsilon}$ and eventually connects to $\tilde{e}^+$.
 In addition, for nearby values of $r$, we expect associated canards ``without head'' and canards``with head''.
-These occur when $W^{u,[r]}(\tilde{e}^-)$ near misses the stable manifold of $S_{2,\epsilon}^+$ to the left or right, respectively, and diverges away from $S_{2,\epsilon}^+$ before $S_{2,\epsilon}^+$ ceases to exist.
-Thus, it is the (blue) maximal canard shown in figure~\ref{fig: HSALayer}, together with the associated canards ``without head", that give rise to the higher-$r$ tipping-tracking transition in the regular R-tipping diagram in figure~\ref{fig:HSAEps}.
-In the context of excitable systems, we use Definition~\ref{defn:critrng}(ii) to relate a family of canards ``without head" associated with a {\em codimension-one stable manifold of a normally hyperbolic saddle slow manifold} to yet another new type of excitability quasithreshold.
+These occur when $W^{u,[{\eos \tilde{r}}]}(\tilde{e}^-)$ near misses the stable manifold of $S_{2,\epsilon}^+$ to the left or right, respectively, and diverges away from $S_{2,\epsilon}^+$ before $S_{2,\epsilon}^+$ ceases to exist.
+Thus, it is the (blue) maximal canard shown in fig.~\ref{fig:HSAEps}~(b), together with the associated canards ``without head", that give rise to the higher-$r$ tipping-tracking transition in the regular R-tipping diagram in fig.~\ref{fig:HSAEps}~(a).
+In the context of excitable systems, we use Def.~\ref{defn:critrng}(ii) to relate a family of canards ``without head" associated with a {\em codimension-one stable manifold of a normally hyperbolic saddle slow manifold} to yet another new type of excitability quasithreshold.